-Equipment and technology must be purchased on or after the award start date (unless an exception is authorized in writing by the COPS Office) and must be in addition to purchases that the grantee is obligated or funded to make in the current budget.
-Funds currently allocated to purchase equipment or technology may not be reallocated to other purposes or reimbursed upon the award of a Methamphetamine Initiative grant.
-For example, grantees who have budgeted local funds to pay for a new computer system may not reallocate those funds to pay for any other law enforcement cost as a result of receiving Methamphetamine Initiative funds for the same computer system.
+Equipment and technology must be purchased on or after the award start date (unless an exception is authorized in writing by the COPS Office) and must be in addition to purchases that the grantee has obligated funding in the current budget to make.
+Funds currently allocated to purchase equipment or technology may not be reallocated to other purposes or reimbursed upon the award of a CSPP grant.

+Example: Grantees who have budgeted local funds to pay for a new computer system may not reallocate those funds to pay for any other law enforcement cost as a result of receiving CSPP funds for the same computer system.